-In 2008, I travelled to the small town of Bekwai in Ghana’s Ashanti region to take part in a three-month volunteer project with a community-based organisation that works in the field of HIV/AIDS awareness and protection and support of vulnerable women and children.
+In 2008, I travelled to the small town of Bekwai in Ghana’s Ashanti region to take part in a three-months long volunteer project with a community-based organisation that works in the field of HIV/AIDS awareness and protection and support of vulnerable women and children.
 Albert and Evelyn Annadie, the couple who founded the Kaleo Area Women’s Development Association (KAWDA), welcomed me as a 20-something graduate eager to learn about the organisation and the prevalence of HIV/AIDS in Ghana.

-As part of the volunteer project I conducted basic educational workshops about HIV transmission in several schools in the area.
+As part of the volunteer project, I conducted basic educational workshops in several schools in the area about HIV transmission.
 I also travelled to remote villages with KAWDA staff members to visit women like Rose in their homes and to deliver donations of food and a small amount of money.
 Most of the women we visited lived in conditions of extreme poverty with little or no belongings and barely a roof over their heads.

 KAWDA serves as a lifeline for women who are tested positive for HIV (usually during pregnancy) and who are unable to seek the emotional support they need from their families for fear of possible rejection and social isolation due to the stigma attached to HIV/AIDS in Ghana.
 Through a hospital referral, the women are connected with KAWDA, which endeavours to offer the women counselling and emotional support, and the financial means to travel to the nearest town for regular doctor visits as well as the lifesaving anti-retroviral drugs.

 On my second visit to Ghana in 2012, I initiated a fundraising campaign to provide beds for the women and children the organisation supports.
 All of the women whose homes I’d visited were without even a simple mattress where the women, some of whom were extremely thin and frail, could rest and sleep comfortably.
-In coordination with the organisation, I photographed the women inside their homes in the hope that the pictures would help draw attention to their situation and encourage support for the campaign to get the much-needed beds.
+In coordination with the organisation, I photographed the women inside their homes in the hope that the pictures would help draw attention to their situation and encourage support for the campaign to purchase the much-needed beds.